 During puberty, hormones can fluctuate more wildly than at any other time in our lives.
 These changing hormone levels can have an impact on mood as well as affecting the skin and hair.
 Raised hormone levels or fluctuations can affect both sexes and could cause hair loss.
 Some girls may experience hair loss due to taking the contraceptive pill, although this usually can be reversed by switching to another brand or type of pill.

 Traction Alopecia most commonly affects teenage girls and can be caused by pulling on the hair or wearing hair extensions.
 Wearing your hair tied back in a tight style can cause damage to hair follicles and the scalp, whilst long-term use of hair extensions places tension on the scalp, causing breakage and patchy hair loss.
 The good news is that Traction Alopecia can usually be reversed by ceasing to wear extensions and avoiding tight hairstyles.

 Pattern hair loss

 Female pattern hair loss can affect girls after puberty and can lead to diffuse thinning and hair loss.
 This occurs most noticeably around the parting, when the scalp can become more visible.
-Male pattern hair loss can also occasionally occur in teenage boys, although it is far more common in older men.
-Teenagers with pattern hair loss have a genetic condition and may notice they are shedding more hair than usual when in the shower or whilst brushing their hair.
+Male pattern hair loss can also occasionally occur in teenage boys, although it is far more common in men from their late twenties and early thirties upwards.
+Teenagers with hereditary hair loss have a genetic condition and may notice they are shedding more hair than usual when in the shower or whilst brushing their hair.